orangecms/orangecms/README.md

 Most preconfigured Apache installations should be fine.
 You might need to run `a2enmod rewrite`.

 ## Orange CMS distribution
-If you obtained a zip file release, simply put its contents into the desired folder of your webserver.
+If you obtained a zip file release, simply extract it and put the contents of the `orangecms` folder into the desired folder of your webserver.
 If you run an OS with a package manager, you might have found Orange CMS in one of the repositories there.
 I'm using FreeBSD and Linux myself, and I'm planning to write packages for several distros. ;)
 If you cloned the git repository, you may wish to create a build first.
 See the development section below for more information.